mklein805/BosonCam/README.md

 # BosonCam
-Python class for controlling a Boson FLIR camera and corresponding serial
+Python class for controlling a Boson FLIR camera and corresponding serial monitor.